-32.8 The procedure for dealing with complaints against members of staff should be seen as separate and different from the grievance procedure.
+32.8 The procedure for dealing with complaints against members of staff should be seen as separate and different from the grievance procedure, and should recognise the difficulties being experienced by complainants.
+32.9 It is recommended that there is a separate procedure for dealing with complaints by members of staff against patients, visitors or employees of other organisations.